What are feature placements?

 How can I get featured?

 Our marketing team works extremely hard every single day (even on weekends) to secure as many feature placements as possible.
-To request a feature, log in to the SymphonicMS and navigate to Market ► DSP Features & Playlist Pitching.
+To request a feature, you must have an account that enables you to have Marketing.
+If you do, you can log in to the SymphonicMS and navigate to Market ► DSP Features & Playlist Pitching.

 If you're requesting a feature, you must submit your release to us at least 4-6 weeks before your release date.
 This will ensure that our marketing team has enough time to submit the release to DSPs.
 Submitting the release less than 3 weeks prior to your release date may decrease your chances of a feature.